-The Waynesville Church of the Nazarene is located at I-44, exit 153.
+The Waynesville Church of the Nazarene is located off I-44, exit 153.

 Parking?
 Will I have a place?
 Do you have handicapped parking?

-We have a nicely paved lot that we just expanded by nearly 50% with you in mind.
+We have a paved lot.
 We also have a couple handicapped spaces reserved near the sanctuary doors for your convenience should you need them.
-Additional parking is available across the street at Buckhorn Bowling Lanes.
+Additional parking is available across the road at Buckhorn Bowling Lanes.